The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Introduction

-Moreover, such affine divergence solutions are not limited to normalisation-like corrections.
-A secondary `structural' solution is presented that is neither normalisation-like nor scale-invariant, yet it is empirically successful and outperforms several forms of normalisation across tests.
-Good performance from this peculiar functional form classically may seem surprising without the affine divergence mechanism.
-It also provides a theoretical and empirical counterargument that partially undermines scale-invariance as a primary mechanistic cause of empirical success.
-Overall, this is argued to at least warrant some further discussion.
+Moreover, a second solution is derived.
+It is neither normalisation-like nor scale-invariant, yet it is empirically successful and outperforms several forms of normalisation across tests.
+This peculiar and novel functional form's performance may seem classically surprising in the absence of the affine divergence explanation, and it provides a theoretical and empirical counterargument that partially undermines scale-invariance as a primary mechanistic cause of empirical success, motivating further investigation.

-Following the divergence to the extreme, one could propagate such gradient corrections to the final layer, but this is computationally expensive.
-However, these considerations are conceptually related to the natural gradient descent approach \cite{Amari1998, Amari2019, Martens2020}, which considers the Riemannian geometry of the loss.
-The natural gradient approach can be understood in terms of the contravariant gradient $\nabla \tilde{\mathcal{L}}=G^{-1}\nabla \mathcal{L}$ with respect to the final loss, in effect prioritising the steepest direction in the model's output function space instead of parameter space.
-This induces the Fisher information as the metric to adapt \textit{backpropagated} gradients, and, in turn, the loss decreases more efficiently, in such a way that the steepest descent is invariant to reparameterisations.
-However, despite conceptual alignment on the suboptimality of classical gradient descent's direction of steepest descent for the loss, this natural gradient approach differs substantially from the methods presented in this paper in several key ways.
+Extremising this divergence approach, by propagation of gradient corrections to the output layer, is conceptually aligned to the natural gradient descent approach \citep{Amari1998, Amari2019, Martens2020}.
+This approach considers the Riemannian geometry of the loss by instead employing the contravariant gradient $\nabla \tilde{\mathcal{L}}=G^{-1}\nabla \mathcal{L}$, which induces the Fisher information as the metric $G$.
+This effectively prioritises the steepest direction in the model's output function space rather than in parameter space, and is invariant under reparameterisation.
+However, despite conceptual alignment on the suboptimality of classical gradient descent's direction of steepest descent for the loss, this approach differs substantially from the methods presented in this paper in several key respects and is discussed further in \textit{App.}~\ref{App:NaturalGradient}.
+Namely, differing variable prioritisations, entirely different approaches to solutions, and a large disparity in computational tractability.